4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Dataset

-For a heatmap in a given view, consider a point that falls within the $i^\text{th}$ bin of the vertical dimension and within the $j^\text{th}$ bin of the horizontal dimension when projected to a given view.
+For a heatmap in a given view, consider a point that falls within the $i^\text{th}$ bin of the vertical dimension and within the $j^\text{th}$ bin of the horizontal dimension when projected to the view.
 This point will then belong to the cell at row $i$ and column $j$ of the grid representing this heatmap.
-The highest power of a point in a given cell was used to assign the value of that cell.

-A graphical representation of the points projected to the EA view for one thermal image and the EA heatmap resulting from this projection is shown in Fig.~\ref{fig:proj-ea-example}.

-The power values of the points range from 63.0 to 132.6 (unit unknown).
-Cells without points were assigned a value of~0; cells with points were assigned the value $x'=x-62.0$, where $x$ is the power value of the point with maximum power value in a given cell and $x'$ is its shifted equivalent.
-Setting the value of empty cells close to the values of the populated cells was done to avoid skewing the data towards the values of the empty cells.
-This was done to maintain sensitivity to the scale of the input features after normalization, in an attempt to improve the performance of the TMVA4D architecture.

-Due to the sparsity of the points when projected to the EA view, for the elevation and azimuth dimensions the points were first discretized into 28 and 44 bins respectively.
-The values of all cells were then assigned using the aforementioned process, before then resizing these two dimensions in all views to 128 bins using linear interpolation.
+Each cell is assigned a value based on all the points it contains.
+The Sensrad Hugin radar produces point clouds where each point bears a power value expressed in dB and a Radar Cross Section (RCS) value expressed in dBsm (a logarithm of m$^2$).
+We have evaluated applying the \textit{sum}, \textit{mean}, or \textit{maximum} function to either the power or RCS values of the points belonging to each cell.
+We have evaluated the difference between the power and RCS (see Section~\ref{sec:training_testing}, Table~\ref{table:TMVA4D_CNN_performance}) by training and testing the TMVA4D-CNN-5 (see Section~\ref{sec:TMVA4D_Architectures}) architecture.
+Based on the results, we have decided to limit the evaluation of the rest of the architectures to power values only (\emph{Max power}, \emph{Mean power}, and \emph{Sum power}).
+Fig.~\ref{fig:proj-ea-example} shows points projected to the EA view for one thermal image, with corresponding EA heatmap (maximum power values used for each cell).